alllomancer/webserver/README.md

 ## Jenkins (not tested)
 A declartive jenkins file was generated to pull the git repo, build the docker image, and push the image to dockerhub

+### Github actions (tested)
+A github action flow file was added to build and push the image on any change to the master branch

 ## Terraform (tested)
 Terraform folder was created using https://github.com/scholzj vpc and minikube modules the terraform also deploys the local helm chart and create nginx-ingress deployment on the minikube